VLMGuard: Bootstrapping Malicious Prompt Detectors from Unlabeled Vision-Language Prompts in the Wild: Experiments and Analysis

-\textbf{Implementation details.} Following embedding-based LM research~\citep{zou2023representation}, we use the last-token embedding to identify the subspace and train the safeguarding prompt classifier.
-The prompt classifier $\*h_{\boldsymbol{\theta}}$ is a two-layer MLP with a ReLU non-linearity and an intermediate dimension of 512.
-We train $\*g_{\boldsymbol{\theta}}$ for 50 epochs with an SGD optimizer, an initial learning rate of 0.05, cosine learning rate decay, batch size of 512, and weight decay of 3e-4.
-For synthesizing the malicious images, we apply PGD for 4,000 iterations with the step size of 0.01 on LLaVA and 2,000 iterations with the step size of 0.001 on Phi-3 model.
-The perturbation radius is set to $32/255$ following~\citep{zhang2024soft}.
-We discuss optimization details for malicious image generation in Appendix~\ref{sec:asr_app}, where we also report the attack success rate of the malicious prompts to ensure their validity.
-The layer index for representation extraction, the number of singular vectors $k$, and the filtering threshold $T$ are determined using the separate validation set, which consists of one additional benign image and its malicious counterpart, accompanied by the textual prompts used in the unlabeled data.
+\textbf{Implementation details.} Following previous research~\citep{zou2023representation}, we use the last-token embedding to identify the subspace and train the prompt classifier.
+We also discuss the different locations of embedding tokens in Appendix~\ref{sec:token_position_app}.
+The classifier $h_{\boldsymbol{\theta}}$ is a three-layer MLP with a ReLU and an intermediate dimension of 1024.
+We train $h_{\boldsymbol{\theta}}$ for 20 epochs with an SGD optimizer, an initial learning rate of 5e-3, cosine learning rate decay, batch size of 128, and weight decay of 3e-4.
+We report the attack success rate of the malicious prompts to ensure their validity in Appendix~\ref{sec:asr_app}. {Following standard practice for representation-based detectors~\citep{zou2023representation,jiang2025hiddendetect}, the layer index $\ell$, the number of singular vectors $k$, and the filtering threshold $T$ are determined on a small labeled validation set of 100 samples held out from the same benchmarks and disjoint from both the unlabeled training mixture $\mathcal{D}$ and the test set ($\approx 0.6\%$ of $\mathcal{D}$ for \textsc{JailBreakV \& GPT4V} at $\pi=0.005$).
+We select $\ell$ and $k$ by validation AUROC of the projection score and $T$ by validation balanced accuracy; $\mathcal{D}$ itself remains fully unlabeled.} (See ablations in Sections~\ref{sec:ablation} and~\ref{sec:ablate_num_sample_app}.)